 A master's degree in history can lead to a career as an archivist for a corporation or museum.
-As of May 2015, the BLS reported that archivists earned a median of $50,250 per year.
-The BLS anticipates that from 2014-2024, demand for archivists will grow by an about-average 7%.
+As of May 2018, the BLS reported that archivists earned a median of $52,240 per year.
+The BLS anticipates that from 2018-2028, demand for archivists will grow by a faster than average rate of 9%.

 Continuing Education Information

 There is no additional certification or continuing education required for a graduate of a bachelor's degree program in history to become a curator or historian.
 To work as a teacher in a public school, however, most states require individuals to become certified as a teacher.
 A private school may not require its teachers to be certified.
 Teacher certification programs consist of an average of a year of instruction covering working in and managing a classroom.
 Sometimes, a teacher can be employed by a school while working towards certification.

 To work as a lawyer, students must graduate from an undergraduate program and law school, and then pass a bar examination to become licensed.
 Without this license the student may not legally practice law.

 The continuing education requirements for a student with master's degree in history to become a teacher or an attorney are the same as those for the holder of a bachelor's degree in history.
 Teachers must be certified to work in public schools.
 Attendance and completion of law school and passing a bar examination are required to become a lawyer.
 Also, there are no continuing education requirements to work as a historian or curator.

 Working as an archivist does not require any continuing education or licensing, but in 1989 The Academy of Certified Archivists established a voluntary certification program for current and new archivists.
 Licensure by the Academy requires passing an examination.